frendsick/torth/docs/intrinsics.md

 ## ARGC

-Push the command line argument count to the stack.
+Push the command line argument count `argc` to the stack.

 ## ARGV

-Push the pointer to the command line argument array to the stack.
+Push the pointer to the command line argument array `*argv[]` to the stack.

 ## DROP